Social media optimization: Facebook

-The number of businesses that use Facebook to advertise also holds significant relevance.
-Currently there are three million businesses that advertise on Facebook.
+The number of businesses that use Facebook to advertise also holds significant relevance. in 2017, there were three million businesses that advertised on Facebook.
 This makes Facebook the world's largest platform for social media advertising.
 What also holds importance is the amount of money leading businesses are spending on Facebook advertising alone.
 Procter & Gamble spend $60 million every year on Facebook advertising.
 Other advertisers on Facebook include Microsoft, with a yearly spend of £35 million, Amazon, Nestle and American Express all with yearly expenditures above £25 million per year.

 Furthermore, the number of small businesses advertising on Facebook is of relevance.
 This number has grown rapidly over the upcoming years and demonstrates how important social media advertising actually is.
 Currently 70% of the UK's small businesses use Facebook advertising.
 This is a substantial number of advertisers.
 Almost half of the world's small businesses use social media marketing product of some sort.
 This demonstrates the impact that social media has had on the current digital marketing era.

-Engagement Rate
+Engagement rate

-ER (Engagement Rate) represents the activity of users specific for a certain profile on Facebook, Instagram, Tiktok or any other Social Media.
+The engagement rate (ER) represents the activity of users specific for a certain profile on Facebook, Instagram, TikTok or any other social media.
 A common way to calculate it is the following:

-In the above formula followers is the total number of followers (friends, subscribers, etc), interactions stands for the number of interactions, such as likes, comments, personal messages, shares.
+In the above formula followers is the total number of followers (friends, subscribers, etc.), interactions stands for the number of interactions, such as likes, comments, personal messages, shares.
 The latter is averaged over the certain period of time, which should normally be short enough to ensure the variance in followers number is negligible during this period.